sidor2/data-pipeline-for-csv-files/README.md

-# Welcome to the Runlog3.o CDK Python project!
+# Welcome to the Runlog CDK Python project!

 This app tracks test records for a fleet of trucks based on incoming CSV files.
 Trucks configurations and test records are stored in DDB tables.